 Invited guests and retail chains could learn about this year formula a little bit earlier than others.
 Two weeks ago 1 and 2 October there was a closed, two-day meeting session only for Moroccan operators, buyers, importers, and VIPs.
 There were about 150 virtual tables.
 On Thursday it started at 10 am with a short presentation about the Moroccan market and the export of fruit and vegetables provided by the representatives of the EBRD, FAO and Morocco Foodex.
 Then all present participants turned to virtual tables, where business meetings took place.
 During these two days, over 100 people took part in the meetings.
 Moroccan operators of fresh fruits and vegetables met such buyers like Jeronimo Martins Poland Biedronka, ATB, Lenta, Titbit, Targban, and many others.
 “Understanding the specific needs of potential importers and overcoming logistics obstacles along the supply chain, be it storage, packaging or transport, could be a game-changer for Morocco’s smaller producers, helping them to crack into a wider export market,” FAO Agribusiness and Value Chain Specialist Florent Tomatis said.
 Organizers managed to satisfy both Moroccans and buyers from retail chains, who appreciated the innovation and convenience of the solution, complimenting the opportunity to talk to whom they want, when they want and for how long they want with just one click.
 EBRD Middle East and North Africa’s Principal Banker for Agribusiness, Othman Tlemcani said these meet-ups are beneficial, as they allow “Moroccan exporters to continue making important face-to-face business contacts during COVID-19 – albeit safely, online – with people interested in sourcing their produce,” he said.

-Fresh Market meetings with Moroccan operators were co-organized with Food and Agriculture Organization of the United Nations, European Bank for Reconstruction and Development, Morocco FOODEX, and the Moroccan Ministry of Agriculture.
+Fresh Market meetings with Moroccan operators were co-organized with the Food and Agriculture Organization of the United Nations, the European Bank for Reconstruction and Development, Morocco FOODEX, and the Moroccan Ministry of Agriculture.
 The well-known Polish Fresh Market did not disappoint such large institutions, bringing remote meetings to a higher level.
-Morocco Foodex representatives confirm the potential of Eastern Europe markets to widen and diversify the customer portfolio of Moroccan fresh fruits and vegetables exportations, and reiterate the usefulness of adopting this type of digital formula which remains an excellent alternative, especially in such circumstances that hinder physical participation, to accompany Moroccan exporters to prepare their export seasons and stay connected with international markets.
+Morocco Foodex representatives confirm the potential of Eastern Europe markets to widen and diversify the customer portfolio of Moroccan fresh fruits and vegetable exportations and reiterate the usefulness of adopting this type of digital formula which remains an excellent alternative, especially in such circumstances that hinder physical participation, to accompany Moroccan exporters to prepare their export seasons and stay connected with international markets.